Code-Institute-Submissions/Milestone-project-battleships/README.md

     https://jquery.com/download/
 * **Canva** - All graphics were created in Canva's design software. https://www.canva.com/
-* **W3School** - Although not providing any libraries, w3School was used to troubleshoot any issues in producing this website. https://www.w3schools.com/
+* **W3School** - Although not providing any libraries, w3School was used to troubleshoot any issues in producing this website.
+In production of the modal windows found throughout the web page, this resource was very helpful. https://www.w3schools.com/

 ##Testing